RHIT-CSSE/csse332/docs/milestone2.md

     1. Modify your initialization function to create a linked list of 10 integers, initialized to -1.
     1. Modify your `write` handler to set the appropriate integer in the linked list.
-In other words, if the user requests to write to index 5, then you code must first traverse the linked list to the appropriate element, and then use `list_entry` or any other set of list API calls to set the appropriate number.
+In other words, if the user requests to write to index 5, then your code must first traverse the linked list to the appropriate element, and then use `list_entry` or any other set of list API calls to set the appropriate number.
-1. Modify your `read` handler to read from the linked list instead from the array.
+1. Modify your `read` handler to read from the linked list instead of from the array.
 This is a little bit tricky, so let's talk about it a bit more.

 There are three main ways to modify your `read` handler to handle a linked list